 During my time in Japan, I didn’t meet any suspicious or creepy person and felt totally safe walking around Tokyo by night, even alone as a woman.

-I believe, because the gap between rich and poor is not as big as in other countries, there is less criminality and people don’t really steel from each other.
+I believe, because the gap between rich and poor is not as big as in other countries, there is less criminality and people don’t really steal from each other.
 However, I cannot verify this, it is just a thought.

 CASH vs CARDS

 One thing you need to know before visiting Japan is that you need to pay almost everywhere by cash.
-Even though, they are super developed and forerunners when it comes to technology, for some reason they don’t accept payment by cards.
-Just in some bigger supermarkets we were able to pay by card.
+Even though they are super developed and forerunners when it comes to technology, for some reason they don’t accept payment by cards.
+Just in some bigger supermarkets, we were able to pay by card.

 So, make sure to always have cash with you and immediately withdraw some when landing in Japan at the airport.

-You will notice that English is still not widely spoken in Japan, even though in bigger cities like Tokyo, Kyoto or Osaka it is pretty tourist/foreigner friendly.
+You will notice that English is still not widely spoken in Japan, even though in bigger cities like Tokyo, Kyoto or Osaka it is pretty tourist/foreigner-friendly.